Soviet montage theory: Counter theories and criticism

 Though montage was widely acknowledged in principle as the mechanism that constitutes cinema, it was not universally believed as cinema's essence.
 Lev Kuleshov, for example, expressed that though montage makes cinema possible, it does not hold as much significance as performance, a type of internal montage.
 Additionally, Kuleshov expressed the subservience of montage to the will of those who deploy it.
 In his comparisons between Russian, European, and American cinema prior to the Russian Revolution, Kuleshov could not identify a unifying theory between them and concluded a relativistic approach to filmmaking, opting for something similar to later auteur theories.
 The implication of an exclusive focus on montage is one in which performances become unconvincing given the actors jilted belief in his/her own significance.

 Kino-eye, composed of various newsreel correspondents, editors, and directors, also took indirect aim at montage as the overarching principle of cinema.
 Kino-eye was interested in capturing life of the proletariat and actualizing revolution, and was accused by Eisenstein of being devoid of ideological method.
-Films like Dziga Vertov's The Man with a Movie Camera utilized montage (almost all films did at the time), but packaged images without discernible political connection between shots.
+Films like Dziga Vertov's The Man with a Movie Camera used montage (almost all films did at the time), but packaged images without discernible political connection between shots.
 Vertov, on the other hand, saw the fictional revolutions represented in Eisenstein's films as lacking the visceral weight of unscripted action.